hbctraining/main/Where to Start/main_draft.md

     </details>
     <details>
          <summary><b>What is R and what can it do?</b></summary><br>
 Why do we recommend R instead of other languages?
-According to [R-project](https://www.r-project.org/about.html) R is "R is a language and environment for statistical computing and graphics."
+According to [R-project](https://www.r-project.org/about.html) "R is a language and environment for statistical computing and graphics."
 R is also a well developed and relatively simple language that is widely used among data scientists and people in STEM.
 Compelling arguements for learning R include:

 * It’s open-source.
 This means no fees or licenses are needed and you won't get any pop ups asking for money.
 * It’s platform-independent.
 This means that R runs on all operating systems (mac, windows, unix) and R scripts written on on platform can be run on any other platform.